smithfarm/health-ok/README.rst

 2. all the test nodes are configured as a Salt cluster, i.e.: one node is configured as both a master and a minion, the remaining nodes are configured as minions only, the master can "salt '*' test.ping" all the minions, and it is desirable for the script to deploy a Ceph cluster across all the minions (``deepsea_minions: *``)
 3. the nodes have at least one external drive (>= 10GB) for OSD and there are at least four OSDs, total, in the cluster
 4. the DeepSea code under test has already been installed on the master node
 5. the Ceph repos have already been set up on all nodes, so DeepSea can install the RPMs it needs

 Caveats
 -------

+The following caveats apply:

 1. Ceph will not work properly unless the nodes have (at least) short hostnames.
 That means the health-ok.sh script won't pass, either.
 There are two